Blank white background with no objects or features visible.

 TrueFoundry runs the entire hot path inside your K8s cluster with no external dependencies.
 Built-in PII/PHI and secrets detection requires no external services.
 OTEL traces export to your own backends.
 Full sovereignty is the default, not an add-on.

-Kong’s data governance capabilities are real, but PII sanitization and advanced compliance features are enterprise license-gated and version-dependent.
+PII sanitization and advanced compliance features are enterprise license-gated and version-dependent.
+And in the hybrid model, the control plane still runs in Kong's cloud.

 Do we need full-stack observability or just LLM-level metrics?